AhmedCoolProjects/chartprime-docs/docs/ChartPrime Oscillators Toolkit/Features Overview/Feature 2.md

 ---
-title: "Feature 2: Prime Oscillator"
+title: "Prime Oscillator"
-sidebar_position: 2
+sidebar_position: 3
 ---

 This oscillator consists of a main ribbon where red indicates a downtrend and green indicates an uptrend.
 These are various other features of this oscillator including the following: